ezequielsalas/gbh-books/README.md

 # Gbh books system
 ## Run it with docker
 I strongly recommend running this application with docker to avoid the installation steps.
+Otherwise, refer to the API and UI installation steps
 ### How to run the application with docker
 After clone the project in the root directory, you can execute a docker compose
    ```bash